3DTTNet: Multimodal Fusion-Based 3D Traversable Terrain Modeling for Off-Road Environments: Introduction

 \section{Introduction}

-\IEEEPARstart{A}{utonomous} vehicles are increasingly deployed across various environments, including urban, suburban, and off-road settings.
+\IEEEPARstart{A}{utonomous} vehicles are increasingly deployed to various environments, including urban, suburban, and off-road settings.
 While significant advancements have been made in structured environments with well-defined roads and traffic regulations, navigating unstructured off-road terrains remains a substantial challenge.
-Off-road environments lack clear pathways and present irregular obstacles, as well as diverse terrain features such as uneven ground, vegetation, and occlusions caused by rocky piles or dense foliage, as shown in Fig.~\ref{fig_0}.
+Off-road environments lack clear pathways and usually come with irregular obstacles, as well as diverse terrain features such as uneven ground, vegetation, and occlusions caused by rocky piles or dense foliage, as shown in Fig.~\ref{fig_0}.
 These complexities require advanced perception capabilities to ensure safe and efficient navigation.

-In urban environments, datasets such as KITTI~\cite{ref_add1}, nuScenes~\cite{ref_add2}, Waymo Open~\cite{ref_add3}, and ApolloScape~\cite{ref_add4} provide valuable real-world data for obstacle detection and localization.
-Traditional perception methods~\cite{ref_add5,ref_add6,ref_add7,ref_add8}, designed for 3D object detection tasks, detect and localize obstacles, representing them with bounding boxes.
+In urban environments, datasets such as KITTI \cite{ref_add1}, nuScenes \cite{ref_add2}, and Waymo Open \cite{ref_add3} provide valuable data for obstacle detection and localization.
+Traditional perception methods \cite{ref_add5},\cite{ref_add6},\cite{ref_add8} which are designed for 3D object detection tasks, detect and localize obstacles, thereby representing them with bounding boxes.
 However, these methods struggle to identify irregular and continuously distributed objects in off-road conditions.
-Recent approaches~\cite{ref_add9,ref_add10,ref_add11,ref_add12} for 3D occupancy prediction focus on capturing fine-grained spatial structures and semantic information through voxel-based representations.
-While these methods provide more accurate modeling of obstacles, off-road scenarios also require evaluating the traversability of the environment.
+Recent approaches \cite{ref_add9},\cite{ref_add10},\cite{ref_add12} for 3D occupancy prediction focus on capturing fine-grained spatial structures and semantic information through voxel-based representations.
+While these methods offer more accurate modeling of obstacles, off-road scenarios also require evaluating the traversability of the environment.

-To address these challenges, ORDformer is proposed as a novel multimodal method for off-road traversability estimation.
-This approach integrates LiDAR point clouds with monocular camera images to generate dense semantic occupancy predictions from a forward-facing perspective.
-By leveraging the complementary advantages of LiDAR's geometric precision and the rich semantic information provided by camera sensors, ORDformer enhances the extraction of environmental features, which is essential for accurate occupancy estimation in complex terrains.
+To our knowledge, no work has yet employed semantic scene completion for 3D traversable terrain modeling in off-road scenarios.
+This gap motivates our novel approach to traversable area recognition.
+To address these challenges, 3DTTNet, a novel multimodal method for off-road traversability estimation, is proposed.
+This approach integrates LiDAR point clouds with monocular camera images to generate dense traversable predictions from a forward-facing perspective.
+By leveraging the complementary advantages of LiDAR's geometric precision and the rich semantic information provided by camera sensors, 3DTTNet enhances the extraction of environmental features, which is essential for accurate terrain modeling in complex terrains.